Yanze66/KAN_AIE/KAN_c_src/README.md

 This repository is developed from http://openkan.org/KANscore.html

-Having learned basic knowledge of KAN, I wrote a C library to execute KAN.
+Having learned basic knowledge of KAN, I wrote a C library to execute as a benchmark.

 # HOW TO USE